 These funds shall be used only for the implementation of the Problem Gambling Prevention Services described herein.
 Funding may be used to hire or maintain staff working on problem gambling prevention (PGP), provide stipends, travel related to PGP services, incentives for data collection, promotion/awareness items, and membership and attendance to organizations whose mission includes the mitigation of gambling problems.

-Participate in surveys by coordinating collection of data your CSB catchment area on gambling and gaming behaviors.
+Participate in surveys by coordinating collection of data for your CSB catchment area on gambling and gaming behaviors.

-Each CSB that receives problem gambling prevention funding will participate in conducting the Young Adult Survey and will ensure a minimum of two (2) different strategies to prevent problem gambling will be included in your CSB logic model.
+Each CSB that receives problem gambling prevention funding will participate in conducting the Young Adult Survey, a PG Community Readiness Assessment, and Environmental Scan, and will ensure a minimum of two (2) different strategies to prevent problem gambling will be included in your CSB logic model.
+Those CSB's receiving enough funding to pay for at least a half time staff will need to implement at least 3 strategies.
 This may include:

 Information dissemination;